shishkinav/password-manager/README.md

-# pwdone
+# saverpwd

 ### Password manager with a command-line interface

-pwdone is a multi-user, multi-platform command-line utility for storing and organizing passwords and another info for logins
+saverpwd is a multi-user, multi-platform command-line utility for storing and organizing passwords and another info for logins

 ### Contents